CodeXCourses/level-1-course-content/week-0/checklist-for-setup.md

 * Install Node.js (LTS) on your computer Link associated with this item
 * Introduce yourself on Slack
 * Introduce yourself in Moodle (General/Announcements) Link associated with this item
 * Begin to explore the Reading/Videos for next week.
-Link associated with this item
+Link associated with this item.